Identifying Systems with Symmetries using Equivariant Autoregressive Reservoir Computers: Computational Examples

-The computational setting used for the experiments performed in this section is documented in the Python program Python program {\tt FinancialCompetitionModel.py} in \cite{FVides_SPORT} that can be used to replicate these experiments.
+The computational setting used for the experiments performed in this section is documented in the Jupyter notebook {\emph{SPORT Simulations} } under section {\tt COMPUTATIONAL EXAMPLE 2: Identification of a financial competition system with symmetries using EARC} in \cite{FVides_SPORT} that can be used to replicate this experiment.